Thomas Radecki

-Thomas Edward Radecki (born 1946) is a former American psychiatrist, founding member of the National Coalition on Television Violence and convicted criminal.
+Thomas Edward Radecki (born 1946) is an American former psychiatrist, founding member of the National Coalition on Television Violence, and convicted criminal.
 He is known for his controversial views on the effects of portrayals of violence on teens and his opposition to depictions of violence in any form.
 He was later convicted of abusing his position as a doctor to commit sexual offenses; he was accused of trading prescription of opioids in exchange for sex with female patients.
-He is serving an 11- to 22-year prison sentence.
+He is serving an 11 to 22 year prison sentence.

 Education

 He attended Ohio State College of Medicine, class of 1973, where he received his MD.
 His postgraduate education was done at the Philadelphia General Hospital and the Hospital of the University of Pennsylvania.

-He received his Juris Doctor degree after studies at the Oklahoma City University School of Law (1995-1996), and the Southern Illinois University School of Law (1996-1998).
+He received his Juris Doctor degree after studies at the Oklahoma City University School of Law (1995–1996), and the Southern Illinois University School of Law (1996–1998).

 Career

-He was licensed to practice as a doctor in West Virginia (1977-1979) and Kentucky.
+He was licensed to practice as a doctor in West Virginia (1977–1979) and Kentucky.